jichu4n/fish-command-timer/README.md

 * `set fish_command_timer_export_cmd_duration_str`: If set to `1`, will export
   the total command execution time string to `$CMD_DURATION_STR`, for use in prompts.
 If set to `0`, the `$CMD_DURATION_STR` variable will not be exported.
+* `set fish_command_timer_min_cmd_duration`: The minimum command duration (in milliseconds) that should trigger printing of command timing information.
+  Commands that complete within the specified number of milliseconds will not trigger printing of command timing information.
+  - Note that when `fish_command_timer_status_enabled` is set, commands that exit with a non-zero status will always trigger printing of command timing and exit status information even if they complete within `$fish_command_timer_min_cmd_duration`.